Graphene: Ambipolar electron and hole transport

-Charge transport has major concerns due to adsorption of contaminants such as water and oxygen molecules.
-This leads to non-repetitive and large hysteresis I-V characteristics.
-Researchers must carry out electrical measurements in vacuum.
-The protection of graphene surface by a coating with materials such as SiN, PMMA, h-BN, etc., have been discussed by researchers.
-In January 2015, the first stable graphene device operation in air over several weeks was reported, for graphene whose surface was protected by aluminum oxide.
+Charge transport can be affected by the adsorption of contaminants such as water and oxygen molecules, leading to non-repetitive and large hysteresis I-V characteristics.
+Researchers need to conduct electrical measurements in a vacuum.
+Coating the graphene surface with materials such as SiN, PMMA or h-BN has been proposed for protection.
+In January 2015, the first stable graphene device operation in the air over several weeks was reported for graphene whose surface was protected by aluminum oxide.
 In 2015, lithium-coated graphene exhibited superconductivity, a first for graphene.

 Electrical resistance in 40-nanometer-wide nanoribbons of epitaxial graphene changes in discrete steps.
 The ribbons' conductance exceeds predictions by a factor of 10.
-The ribbons can act more like optical waveguides or quantum dots, allowing electrons to flow smoothly along the ribbon edges.
-In copper, resistance increases in proportion to length as electrons encounter impurities.
+The ribbons can function more like optical waveguides or quantum dots, allowing electrons to flow smoothly along the ribbon edges.
+In copper, resistance increases proportionally with length as electrons encounter impurities.

-Transport is dominated by two modes.
-One is ballistic and temperature-independent, while the other is thermally activated.
+Transport is dominated by two modes: one ballistic and temperature-independent, and the other thermally activated.
 Ballistic electrons resemble those in cylindrical carbon nanotubes.
-At room temperature, resistance increases abruptly at a particular length—the ballistic mode at 16 micrometres and the other at 160 nanometres (1% of the former length).
+At room temperature, resistance increases abruptly at a specific length—the ballistic mode at 16 micrometers and the thermally activated mode at 160 nanometers (1% of the former length).

-Graphene electrons can cover micrometer distances without scattering, even at room temperature.
+Graphene electrons can traverse micrometer distances without scattering, even at room temperature.